Akira3099/Akira3099/README.md

 Hi, I’m @Akira3099.
 I'm a composer.
-My field of interest are programming, game development using Unity and Unreal Engine, sound implementation music and SFX with WWise.
+My field of interest are programming, game development using Unity and Unreal Engine, sound implementation music and SFX with Wwise.
 I’m currently learning integration between a game engine and sound middleware.
  I’m looking to collaborate on programmers, game developers and sound designers.
 Please contact me via E-mail or SNS, and I'm glad if you follow me on SNS :)